 In 2015, a Chinese studio known as People’s Architecture Office made waves on art and architecture media when they used metal air conditioning pipes to create large-scale Chinese characters on the front exterior of the Tabular Baitasi Visitor center during the Beijing Design Week.
 The Tabular Baitasi Visitor center has long been used to host

 The video work titled Dogs That Cannot Touch Each Other has only recently been removed from Guggenheim Museum’s exhibition series known as Art and China after 1989: Theater of the World.
 The video series has been met with disapproval and disparagement not only by some art critics but animal lovers and welfare organizations as well.
-Critics claim that the exhibition would have featured a series of various distinct video presentations depicting instances of unmistakable and unacceptable animal cruelty in the name of art.

 The Gladstone Gallery and the Faurschou Foundation in Beijing, China are just some of the art spaces that have had the pleasure of exhibiting Shirin Neshat’s The Book of Kings.
 The exhibition consisted of a total of 56 black and white photos framed in unmated and black frames that were hung across the two galleries.
-Neshat, “persona non grata” in Iran due to her art, created the photographs to reference a broad array of important and modern political metaphors.

 Ai Weiwei is a Chinese artist and activist.
 He has been vocal and openly critical of the Chinese government’s stance on democracy and human rights.
-His work has captured global attention and served to bring attention to social injustices, human rights violations, and systemic violence.
+His work has captured global attention and served to bring attention to social injustices, human rights violations and systemic violence.
 Ai never shies away from saying what he truly feels